 - One foundation course from each of two disciplines.
 The courses are intended to introduce the characteristic approaches and/or content in the two principal disciplines; the course will be selected with the guidance from each of the two main advisors.

 - An Integrative course (normally an Independent Study).
 The study states in detail the purpose of the research; frames questions or issues across disciplines that need some resolution (most concretely in the capstone course); and proposes the relevant methodology or approach.

 - One capstone course, an Independent Study that serves as a reflection piece and research report on the program of study.
 It will synthesize the disciplinary strands of the research project and, ideally, the student will provide a critical analysis of the research process.
 The substantial paper may very well point the way to further investigation anticipated in a graduate program or professional position.

-- College Electives: Students will take additional courses to bring their total credits to 120.
+- University Electives: Students will take additional courses to bring their total credits to 120.